unkyulee/micro-journal/micro-journal-rev-5-esp32-usbhost/quickstart/readme.md

   "network": {
     "access_points": [
       {
-        "ssid": "test",
+        "ssid": "Your WIFI SSID",
-        "password": "helloworld"
+        "password": "WIFI PASSWORD"
       }
     ]
   }
 }
 ```

-Save the sd card.
+Save the file to the sd card.
 Safely remove the card from the PC and then you place the SD card back to the writerDeck.
 After that you should have your Google Sync working with the writerDeck.

 While you are on the writerDeck.
-Press "ESC" on the keyboard then press S to see if it is working.
+Press "ESC" on the keyboard then press "S" to see if it is working.

-# USB Keyboard

-Most of the USB keyboard should work by connecting to the writerDeck.

-- Bluetooth keyboard is not able to connect to the writerDeck.
-(Should be possible in the future development)
-- Wireless keyboard with 2.4 Ghz USB dongle should work
-- Wired USB keyboard should work
-- Some keyboards that has USB Hub on board may not work.
+**NOTE THAT WIFI IS LIMITED TO 2.4 Ghz.
+ESP32 doesn't support 5 Ghz wifi at this moment**

 # Firmware Update